 Argument recap: A tense hour at the Court

-Syria’s use of chemical warfare on its own people ordinarily would not be on the Supreme Court’s agenda, but the Justices wanted to talk about it Tuesday and a top Obama Administration lawyer warned the Court repeatedly not to get in the way of the government’s handling of problems like that.
+Syria’s use of chemical warfare on its own people ordinarily would not be on the Supreme Court’s agenda, but the Justices wanted to talk about it Tuesday and a top Obama administration lawyer warned the Court repeatedly not to get in the way of the government’s handling of problems like that.
 Some of the Justices — indeed, a seeming majority — bristled at the idea of being sidelined just because the case in front of them may affect foreign policy.

 The argument in Bond v.
-U.S. (docket 12-158) reached the grand constitutional scale that has been its potential all along.
+United States reached the grand constitutional scale that has been its potential all along.
 At the end of an hour-long hearing, it appeared that the government might just have to hope that it loses the case on narrow grounds, because it might lose it in a sweeping way.
 Some of the Justices openly canvassed ways to cut back, perhaps sharply, on the national government’s power to negotiate or to implement global treaties — the very thing that U.S. Solicitor General Donald B. Verrilli, Jr., was trying so hard to head off.

 Tensions rose at times in the argument, as Justices began to sense how strongly the government was arguing against a judicial role in second-guessing how the U.S. carries out international obligations, and as Verrilli began to sense that the Justices — with several aggravating hypotheticals — were toying with a matter of dreadful seriousness.

-The case, on one level, is only about the power of federal prosecutors to make a federal criminal case out of a woman’s attempt to get revenge on her husband’s lover by trying to poison her, but on another level it is about whether the Constitution puts any limits at all on what the President and Congress can do under the Constitution’s treaty power.
+The case, on one level, is only about the power of federal prosecutors to make a federal criminal case out of a woman’s attempt to get revenge on her husband’s lover by trying to poison her, but on another level it is about whether the Constitution puts any limits at all on what the president and Congress can do under the Constitution’s treaty power.
 The woman, Carol Anne Bond, was convicted of violating a law that was passed by Congress to carry out a global treaty against the spread of chemical weapons.

 The woman’s lawyer, Paul D. Clement, had to struggle at times in trying to persuade the Court that prosecutors had gone too far in pursuing Bond, as some of the more liberal Justices expressed deep concern about limiting national treaty power.
 Early in the argument, Justice Sonia Sotomayor mentioned the Syrian chemical warfare issue, and others also used it as the backdrop for their questions.